keras-team/keras-io/templates/api/keras_nlp/models/index.md

-# KerasNLP Models
+# KerasHub Models

-KerasNLP contains end-to-end implementations of popular model architectures.
+KerasHub contains end-to-end implementations of popular model architectures.
 These models can be created in two ways:

 - Through the `from_preset()` constructor, which instantiates an object with